Technowise/spottit/README.md

     1) Fixing bug where user time becomes zero
     2) Remove unused UI blocks.
     3) Add link to Creating new post in Help section.
+* 0.0.46
+  * Enhancement: Show the percentile as top 1% when the user's rank is in fraction between 0 and 1.
 ## Links
 ### Demo
 You can try out this game by going here: [Spottit game community](https://www.reddit.com/r/Spottit/)